Skip Navigation LinksHome > Resources > College Prep > Choosing a Major > How to Choose a College Major

 Ask Questions

 The best advice we’ve found for how to choose a college major is just to ask questions.
-Talk to your high school guidance counselor, or if you’re already in college, consult your academic advisor or a career center counselor.
+Talk to your school counselor, or if you’re already in college, consult your academic advisor or a career center counselor.
 Ask friends and family members about how they chose a college major or career.
 Finally, engage in some serious self-reflection and ask yourself questions about your past, present, and future.

 Some factors to consider when selecting a college major include: